trekhleb/links-detector/README.md

 ## Technologies

-Links Detector is a _serverless_ frontend [React](https://create-react-app.dev/) application.
-It means that links detection happens right in your browser and not on the server.
+Links Detector is a pure frontend [React](https://create-react-app.dev/) application.
+Links detection is happening right in your browser and not on the server.

-Links Detector is [PWA (Progressive Web App)](https://web.dev/progressive-web-apps/) friendly.
-It means that while you navigate through the app it will try to cache all resources to make consequent visits much faster and to save your network traffic.
-It also means that it is possible for the application to work offline once you visited all the pages you're interested in.
+Links Detector is [PWA](https://web.dev/progressive-web-apps/) (Progressive Web App) friendly application made on top of a [Workbox](https://developers.google.com/web/tools/workbox) library.
+While you navigate through the app it tries to cache all resources to make them available offline and to make consequent visits much faster for you.

-The detection and recognition part was made possible by using [TensorFlow](https://www.tensorflow.org) and [Tesseract.js](https://github.com/naptha/tesseract.js).
+Links detection and recognition happens by means of [TensorFlow](https://www.tensorflow.org) and [Tesseract.js](https://github.com/naptha/tesseract.js).